pete6184/SQLAlchemy_Challenge/README.md

 ## Step 1 - Climate Analysis and Exploration

-All of the following analysis was completed using SQLAlchemy ORM queries, Pandas, and Matplotlib.
+The following analysis was completed using SQLAlchemy ORM queries, Pandas, and Matplotlib.

-* First I used SQLAlchemy to connect to the sqlite database and reflect the tables into two classes nameed `Station` and `Measurement`.
+* First, I used SQLAlchemy to connect to the sqlite database and reflect the tables into two classes named `Station` and `Measurement`.

 * Then I linked Python to the database by creating an SQLAlchemy session.